 - Get the results and erase the clone

-This is an unique approach from Outpost24, tailored for cloud infrastructures such as AWS, Azure and Google Cloud Platform, so why not give it a try?
+This is a unique approach from Outpost24, tailored for cloud infrastructures such as AWS, Azure, and Google Cloud Platform, so why not give it a try?